Theses: How to submit your thesis (Key information)

 - Choose to take the Submit my final thesis (registration step) task.
 This task will take you to the Repository registration page

-- On the Repository registration page enter your St Andrews username and password into the two boxes at the top of the display
+- On the Repository registration page enter your St Andrews username and password into the two boxes at the top of the display [steps 5-10 can be seen in the video above]

 - Ignore the Login button and instead move to the bottom two boxes on the screen